 Cortisol is a hormone released under stress.
 It becomes a problem when stress does not occur occasionally (which is normal for any person), but lasts a long time or even constantly.
 This happens with general anxiety (when the patient is worried that something bad can happen, for no apparent reason) and other psychological disorders.
 And, of course, with depression.
 Therefore, to normalize the excretion of cortisol, you need to defeat these disorders.

 Perhaps the last phrase made you smile.
 Easy to say - defeat!
 The resource you are currently reading is not about psychology.
-Nevertheless, I will tell you about my personal very successful experience, especially since the effect was achieved quickly and easily.
+Nevertheless, I will tell you about my personal very successful experience - the effect was achieved quickly and easily.
 I have won not because I am so smart or strong, but thanks to information, found by chance.
 If what I did does not help you (which may well be, because the list of existing problems is long and your problem may be different), be sure to book an appointment with a psychologist for a diagnosis, and then carefully research this diagnosis on the Internet for how to remove it.
 Do not forget that the psychologist is interested in money in the same way as you and I. That is, (s)he needs you to constantly visit her/him and bring money, which will stop immediately if (s)he cures you.
 Therefore, I wrote that you need to research the issue yourself - just like with weight loss, type 2 diabetes and obstructive sleep apnea.

 Here is a text I recently sent to a friend of mine suffering from a protracted depression.
 I apologize for some informality:

 In short, there are two guns from which you can powerfully shoot at depression.
 I tested both on myself (or rather, I successfully test them daily).
 The first is vitamin D. I get it for a long time, 4000 units per day.
 I take breaks periodically (this is the recommendation), and if the break is too long, the result is felt!
 And about the second, zinc, I found out recently.
-The fact is that for many years I had general anxiety - it's when you are constantly on the alert, waiting for something terrible to happen, and you're not worried for a specific reason (if there is a reason, then everybody will worry), but "in general" - the depression went on at the background level (in this case, I use the word "depression" in its everyday meaning - in the strict medical sense I did not have it).
+The fact is that for many years I had general anxiety - it's when you are constantly on the alert, waiting for something terrible to happen, and you're not worried for a specific reason (if there is a reason, then everybody would worry), but "in general" - the depression went on at the background level (in this case, I use the word "depression" in its everyday meaning - in the strict medical sense I did not have it).
 One day, I saw in a video that lack of zinc in the brain can lead to psychological disorders.
 I bought a jar for a few bucks at a nearby supermarket, started taking one tablet (50 mg) per day, and on the third day my general anxiety... suddenly disappeared!
 Life began to sparkle with bright colors and sunny bunnies again - I remained standing with widely open mouth and eyes, in deep shock from what had happened!

 Many mental disorders arise due to problems with neuromediators (peptide neurotransmitters).
 These are intermediary molecules that transfer information between neurons - brain cells (neurons interact with each other by releasing special chemicals).
 It's pure biochemistry, I would even say - mechanics!
 That has nothing to do with psychologists and their blah-blah-blah technics which only partially mitigate the consequences (that is, they act as an anesthetic for inflammation in the dental canal), doing nothing to remove the root cause, although removing it may be unbelievably easy.

-I also started drinking teas from the ashwagandha and rhodiola plants, which I was advised at the Fang clinic - they calm and lower cortisol, which constantly produced during depression (although according to the plan of nature, it should be released occasionally - in response to stress).
+I also started drinking teas from the ashwagandha and rhodiola plants, which I was advised at the Fung clinic - they calm and lower cortisol, which is constantly produced during depression (although according to the plan of nature, it should be released occasionally - in response to stress).
 Cortisol increases insulin levels, and insulin leads to the accumulation of fat.
 For 2 weeks with these teas, I lost 3 kg - in addition to the fact that they, haha, increase the "level of bliss".
 There are a bunch of other herbs and drugs to lower cortisol.